Paula Badosa pics and videos

 At the Australian Open, she reached the second week for the first time in her career at this major with wins over Tomljanović,[42] qualifier Martina Trevisan[43] and Marta Kostyuk.[44]
 She was defeated in the round of 16 by Madison Keys in straight sets,[45] in a match where she clearly could not serve due to shoulder pain she sustained from the Kostyuk's match.
 This result, alongside Garbiñe Muguruza's second round exit while defending the points from the 2020 final, made Badosa the highest ranked Spanish player in the rankings for the first time in her career,[46] making her top 5 debut the following week.[47]

 At Dubai, she lost in the first round to qualifier Elena-Gabriela Ruse in three sets,[48] in a tournament where 7 out of the 8 seeds lost either in the first or the second round.
 Despite the early loss, she rose to a new career-high of No. 4 in the rankings.[49]
-At the Qatar Open, she defeated Clara Tauson to reach the round of 16,[50] losing to Coco Gauff in straight sets,[51] falling to No. 6 in the rankings.
+At the Qatar Ladies Open, she defeated Clara Tauson to reach the round of 16,[50] losing to Coco Gauff in straight sets,[51] falling to No. 6 in the rankings.

 At Indian Wells, where she was the defending champion, she reached the semifinals with wins over Tereza Martincová,[52] fellow Spaniard Sara Sorribes Tormo,[53] US Open finalist Leylah Fernandez[54] and Veronika Kudermetova.[55]
 She lost to Maria Sakkari in three sets,[56] failing to defend the Indian Wells title as every title holder had since Martina Navratilova defended it in 1991.

-After the socking retirement announced by world no. 1 Ashleigh Barty,[57] and her petition to be removed from the WTA rankings, Badosa started the Miami Open with the possibility of reaching the world No. 1 singles ranking at the end of the tournament alongside Iga Świątek.[58] Świątek secured it as she only needed to win her opening match.[59]
+After the socking retirement announced by world No. 1 Ashleigh Barty,[57] and her petition to be removed from the WTA rankings, Badosa started the Miami Open with the possibility of reaching the world No. 1 singles ranking at the end of the tournament alongside Iga Świątek.[58] Świątek secured it as she only needed to win her opening match.[59]
 With wins over Marie Bouzková[60] and Yulia Putintseva,[61] she reached the round of 16.
 Despite an illness, she managed to defeat Linda Fruhvirtová in straight sets[62] to reach the quarterfinals against Jessica Pegula, in which she was forced to retire after 5 games due to that illness.[63]
 With this result, she achieved a new career-high ranking of No. 3.[64]

 She started the clay court swing at the Charleston Open, where she reached the quarterfinals with wins over Anna Bondár[65] and Claire Liu.[66]
 At the quarterfinals, she lost to eventual champion Belinda Bencic in three sets.[67]
 The second set tie break in this match was the first tie break she lost since the Tokyo Olympics first round match against Kristina Mladenovic, having won 13 straight tie breaks to that date.
 At Stuttgart, she defeated Elena Rybakina[68] and Ons Jabeur[69] to reach the semifinals, losing to Aryna Sabalenka in straight sets.[70]
 The win over Jabeur secured her career-high ranking of No. 2.[71]